Rethinking Bias Mitigation: Fairer Architectures Make for Fairer Face Recognition: Are Architectures and Hyperparameters Important for Fairness?

-We use a balanced set of male and female identities, as is common practice in fairness research in face recognition work \citep{cherepanova2021technical, zhang2020class}.
-To study the importance of architectures and hyperparamters for fairness, we use the following training pipeline -- ultimately conducting \nTrainingRuns{} training runs with different combinations of \nTimmModels{} architectures from the Pytorch Image Model (\texttt{timm}) database \citep{rw2019timm} and hyperparameters.
-We conduct training runs with both the default hyperparameters as well as hyperparameters which are standardized across all architecutres, e.g., AdamW with lr=0.001 and SGD with lr=0.1.
+To study the importance of architectures and hyperparameters for fairness, we use the following training pipeline -- ultimately conducting \nTrainingRuns{} training runs with different combinations of \nTimmModels{} architectures from the Pytorch Image Model (\texttt{timm}) database \citep{rw2019timm} and hyperparameters.
 For each model, we use the default learning rate and optimizer that was published with that model.
-We then conduct a training run with these hyperparameters and each of three heads, ArcFace \citep{wang2018cosface}, CosFace \citep{deng2019arcface}, and MagFace \citep{meng2021magface}.
-Next, we use that default learning rate with both AdamW~\citep{loshchilov2018decoupled} and SGD optimizers (again with each head).
-Finally, we also conduct training routines with AdamW and SGD with unifed learning rates (SGD with lr=0.1 and AdamW with lr=0.001).
-In total, we run a single architecture between 9 and 13 times (9 times if the default optimizer and learning rates were the same as the standardized, and 13 times otherwise).
-All other hyperparameters were the same for each model training run.
+We then train the model with these hyperparameters for each of three heads, ArcFace \citep{wang2018cosface}, CosFace \citep{deng2019arcface}, and MagFace \citep{meng2021magface}.
+Next, we use the model's default learning rate with both AdamW~\citep{loshchilov2018decoupled} and SGD optimizers (again with each head choice).
+Finally, we also train with AdamW and SGD with unified learning rates (SGD with \texttt{learning\_rate}=0.1 and AdamW with \texttt{learning\_rate}=0.001).
+In total, we thus evaluate a single architecture between 9 and 13 times (9 times if the default optimizer and learning rates are the same as the standardized, and 13 times otherwise).
+All other hyperparameters are held constant fortraining of the model.

-\paragraph{Evaluation procedure.} When evaluating the performance of our models, we choose the standard approach in face identification tasks to evaluate the performance of the learned representations.
-Recall that face recognition models usually learn representations with an image backbone and then learn a mapping from those representations onto identities of individuals with the head of the model.
-As is commonplace \citep{cherepanova2021lowkey,cherepanova2022deep}, evaluating the learned feature representations allows us to better isolate the impact of the image backbone architecture and transfer this learned feature extractor onto other datasets (see \cref{sec:transfer}).